Keerthivarmaa/Butler_Robot/README.md

         ros2 run butler move

+-
+        This node will provide a prompt to select a location to navigate.

 - To accept the order from the kitchen and deliver to each tables sequentially

         ros2 run butler queue

+-
+        This node will provide a prompt to select the tables.

 - To deliver multiple orders:`The robot will accept multiple orders from the kitchen and deliver them to the designated tables.
 If any order is canceled, the robot will skip the corresponding table(s), return the canceled order to the kitchen, and then go back to its home position.
 If all orders are accepted, the robot will deliver to all tables and return to home`.

         ros2 run butler multi_order

+-
+        This node will provide a prompt to select the tables and asks for confirmation at each stages at kitchen and tables

+# Future Improvements
+- Improved user interface for order management.